onedata/onedata-documentation/doc/space_collaboration.md

 For more details on permissions, see [Space Management](space_management.md) page.

-## Invite another user's to your space
+## Invite another user to your space
 To share a space with another user:

 1. Navigate to **Manage spaces** page.